Skip to page content

 Will I see the anaesthetist before the operation?

 Yes.
-The anaesthetist will meet you on the day of operation and make an assessment of any medical problems that you may have.
-They will also talk about the preparation for your surgery.
+The anaesthetist will meet you on the day of your operation and make an assessment of any medical problems that you may have.
+They will also talk to you about the preparation for your surgery.

 The anaesthetist will discuss the best type of anaesthetic for you, taking into account your health and your surgery.